Scarabaeus1031/NEXAH/RESEARCH/README.md

 This module is:

 - not a finalized mathematical theory
-- not a claim of universality
+- not a universal proof
-- not an executable system
+- not a closed formal system

 It is:

-> a **structured research layer grounded in empirical system behavior**
+> an empirically grounded framework for discovering structured behavior in dynamical systems

 ---

-# 🧭 HOW TO READ THIS MODULE
+# 🧭 HOW TO READ THIS REPOSITORY

-Recommended path:
+Recommended progression:

 ```text
 1. RESEARCH_INDEX.md